WaDoMa/HomeEmergencyButton/README.md

 ### Q: How do I change the debounce time?
 **A**: Edit `BUTTON_DEBOUNCE_SECONDS` in `emergency_alert_agent.py` and restart the service.

+### Q: Do I need an OpenWRT router?
+**A**: Not necessarily.
+OpenWRT provides the most control for blocking internet access while maintaining ARP visibility.
+You can use other solutions, but they may have limitations (see the [Alternative Router Solutions](#alternative-router-solutions) section).

+### Q: Can the Raspberry Pi and Dash buttons be on different networks?
+**A**: No, they need to be on the same network segment (or bridged networks) for ARP packet detection to work.
+This is why the OpenWRT configuration creates a bridged setup.

 ## License

-[Specify your license here]
+GPL-3

 ## Acknowledgments

-- Raspberry Pi Foundation for the hardware platform
-- Telegram for the Bot API
-- Amazon for Dash buttons
+- The Python community for standard libraries
 - Scapy developers for packet sniffing capabilities
+- Telegram for providing an official Bot API
-- The Python community for excellent libraries
+- OpenWRT community for router firmware and documentation
-- systemd project for robust logging infrastructure

 ## Support